Dr. Paul Jaschke

 Erica Lieberman

-• Eligo Bioscience
+• Discovery and Automation Team Lead at Eligo Bioscience

 • Bioengineering undergrad, Stanford University